chinchalinchin/being-and-death/docs/source/01_being.md

 The Hebrew word, אֶהְיֶה, is the first person singular of the infinitive הָיָה, pronounced phonetically as "hâyâh", which translates as _to be, become, come to pass, exist, happen, fall out_[^Strong#1].
 Modern Hebrew conjugates God's reply in the future tense, i.e. _I will be what I will be_.
 However Hebrew at the time did not differentiate tenses.
 There was no difference, atleast grammatically speaking, in Ancient Hebrew between the notions of _will be_, _has been_ and _is now_.

 The term, אֲשֶׁר, is the semantic device known as a _relativizer_ just discussed.
-Quite literally, the Hebrew Torah states, God is the am that am, where _that_ is understood as a nesting operation, where the Being on the right hand side of the _relativizer_ is ascribed to the Being on the left hand side in addition to its own Being.
+Quite literally, the Hebrew Torah states, God is the _am that am_, where _that_ is understood as a nesting operation, where the Being on the right hand side of the _relativizer_ is ascribed to the Being on the left hand side in addition to its own Being.

-The name Judaism gave to God, _Yahweh_, understood through the so-called [tetragrammaton](), in one intrepretation could be seen as an attempt by early humans to distinguish what they are from what is, that is to say, as a way to differentiate the _am_ and _is_.
+The name Judaism gave to God, _Yahweh_, understood through the so-called [tetragrammaton](), in one intrepretation could be seen as an attempt by early humans to distinguish what they are from what is, that is to say, as a way to differentiate the _am_ from the _is_.
 The choice of first person singular, as opposed to the impersonal third person, is telling in this respect, for it is a claim about the Being of God, namely that God is in the same way the subject of _I am_ is.

 Our first inclination to the divine, as it has come down to us, was an expression of what is meant by our Being, identifying it as equivalent to the Being of the divine. _Yahweh_ is to be understood, in this interpretation, as an assertion that _am_ is distinct from _is_, that what we are is more than what is given to us.

 According to our ancestors' account, God is what _I am_.
 God is the **Cartesian** _sum_.
 Interpretted in the literal sense, this account of the divine identifies our type of Being, the Being that is contained in (or revealed by) the I's _am_, as a a separate sort of Being from that of other Beings, and this separateness is exactly what gives rises to the classification of the divine.

+**Descartes** himself employs the _relativizer_ in his famous _Discourse_ when he attempts to answer the question _what am _I_.
+As expected, his answer is of the form _I am x_, but with the aid of a _relativizer_, he is able to add a layer of complexity to the answer, essentially hiding details in the indeterminate form of _x_ with the appropriate use of a relative _that_. _I am a thing that has thoughts_, he replies, "_I was a substance the whole essence or nature **of which** is to think_"[^Descartes#1]

+For the final confirmation of the validity of the relative _that_ as an ontological relation, we turn to mathematics.
+In the primitive symbols of set theory, the function of the _relativizer_ can be seen in the `|` that designates the variables over which a proposition is quantified.
+For example, the `axiom of abstraction` given in the following symbolic proposition,[^Appendix#1]

+`#y | [ @x | x ~ y & P(x) ]`

+can be translated into English as _there exists a y **such that** for all x **such that** if and only if x belongs to y, then x has the property P_.
+The obtuse translation is meant to draw the attention to the analogous role of the `|` and the relative _that_.

+It would seem in trying to answer what we are, a single relation of Being is insufficient and _that_ such answers require grammatical tools _that_ allow for Being to flow recursively through a sentence.
+We thus revise our expectation of the answer to _what am I_ from _ I am x_ to the form _I am x that y_, where _x_ and _y_ are indeterminate variables.

+---

+Semantics

-There is another point to address, one that cannot be skipped over before proceeding.
+With the discussion of the _relativizer_ in mind and its unique role played in certain historical answers to the question _what am I_, there is another point to address, one that cannot be skipped over before proceeding.
 We have, in the previous paragraphs made the assumption the Being of the _am_ is a cousin to the Being of the _is_.
 We must now turn to an argument raised by **Alfred Tarski**, in which we must consider _"that the semantical concepts have a relative character, that they must always be related to a particular language."_[^Tarski#1]

 It might be the case the conjugation of _to be_ into its derivative forms, _is_ and _am_, is a conceptual union not born out in the facts.
 When we talk about the Being of _am_ and compare it to the Being of _is_, are we being misled by the language used to express these ideas into supposing a coincidence of meaning where in fact there is none?